Neuroimaging: Methods and Applications (MSc)

 - In the latest Research Excellence Framework (REF), our research quality was ranked 2nd in the UK

 Applicants must hold a degree of a 2.1 standard or equivalent in a relevant science-based degree.
 This includes (but is not restricted to) Physics, Mathematics, Engineering, Biology, Neuroscience or Psychology based subjects.
-Overseas students with equivalent degree classifications, where English is not their first language, must provide proof of proficiency in the English language (usually IELTS score of 7 or above).
+Overseas students with equivalent degree classifications, where English is not their first language, must provide proof of proficiency in the English language IELTS 7 or above overall and a minimum of 6 in each of the sub-scores.

 For your personal statement please answer the following questions in no more than 500 words: